Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - So far this season, the Cowboys have been installed as underdogs by a 2.5-point margin or more three times and are 3-0 ATS in those games.

-- Oklahoma State has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).
+- Oklahoma State's games this season have hit the over on four of 11 set point totals (36.4%).

-- When Oklahoma State records more than 18.3 points, it is 9-1 against the spread and 11-1 overall.
+- Oklahoma State is 9-1 against the spread and 11-1 overall when the team notches more than 18.3 points.

-- When Oklahoma State amasses over 339.1 yards, the team is 6-0 against the spread and 8-0 overall.
+- When Oklahoma State picks up more than 339.1 yards, the team is 6-0 against the spread and 8-0 overall.

-- The Cowboys have turned the ball over 19 times, four fewer times than the Fighting Irish have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.